---

 ### Immutable types

-These types are used as part of the `ProgressiveContainer` definitions, and, as they are not `ProgressiveContainer` themselves, are considered to have immutable Merkleization.
+These types are used as part of the `ProgressiveContainer` definitions.
+As they are not `ProgressiveContainer` themselves, they are considered to have immutable Merkleization.
 If a future fork requires changing these types in an incompatible way, a new type SHALL be defined and assigned a new field name.

 | Type | Description |